prasad-bhagwat/Community-Detection-in-Graphs/README.md

 Scala: 2.11

 ### Implementation approach:
 Used Girvan-Newman algorithm for calculating edge betweenness for the graph generated from input dataset.
-I removed the highest betweenness edges from the graph to divide into suitable communities, which reaches the highest modularity.
+I removed the highest betweenness edges from the graph to divide into suitable communities.
+The final communities are those which gives the highest modularity.

 ### Dataset used for testing: